C.F. Pachuca: CF Pachuca's golden era (1999–2010)

-The golden era of the club as its most winning years are known, in which Pachuca won most of its titles, winning 11 titles in 11 years (5 league titles, 4 CONCACAF titles, 1 Copa Sudamericana and 1 North American SuperLiga).
+The golden era of the club as its most winning years are known, in which Pachuca won most of its titles, winning eleven titles in 11 years (five league titles, four CONCACAF titles, one Copa Sudamericana and one North American SuperLiga).
 It started in the Invierno 1999 tournament, Pachuca under the coach Javier Aguirre were crowned champions of the Primera División de México for the first time in its history.
 On December 19, 1999, Pachuca defeated Cruz Azul 3–2 on aggregate in the finals, winning the second leg at the Estadio Azul 1–0 with a golden goal scored by the striker Alejandro Glaria in the 92nd minute of extra time.

 After winning the league title, the club was invited to participate in the 2000 Copa Merconorte, which was its first international participation and the first club's appearance in a CONMEBOL competition.
 The club finished second in their group with 9 points (3 wins and 3 losses), and failed to qualify for the knockout stages.
 Pachuca also participated for the first time in the top continental club competition of CONCACAF, finishing in third place in the 2000 CONCACAF Champions' Cup.

 Pachuca again under Javier Aguirre, are finalists in the Verano 2001 tournament, losing to Santos Laguna at the Estadio Corona in Torreón, Coahuila.
 During that season, the team lost one of its biggest figures when Pablo Hernán Gómez was killed in a car accident on 29 January 2001.
 By the end of 2001, Javier Aguirre is chosen to coach the Mexico national team for the 2002 FIFA World Cup, and the club selects Alfredo Tena to be the new coach.
-Tena leads the team to the Invierno 2001 finals where they faced Tigres UANL in the Estadio Universitario and winning their second league title.
+Tena leads the team to the Invierno 2001 finals where they faced Tigres UANL at the Estadio Universitario de la UANL and winning their second league title.

 On September 18, 2002, Pachuca won their first international title after being crowned champions in the 2002 CONCACAF Champions' Cup, beating Monarcas Morelia 1–0 in the final and winning another trophy at the Estadio Azul (currently Estadio Ciudad de los Deportes).

 In the Apertura 2003, the club won another league trophy, again against Tigres UANL, and again in their stadium.
 This time, the coach was Víctor Manuel Vucetich.
 Between 2004 and 2005, the team failed to make the liguilla during two consecutive tournaments.
 President Jesús Martínez, however, vowed that the team would return to be among the headliners of the Primera División.
 As a result, Pachuca won the Clausura 2006, beating Club San Luis 1–0 on aggregate with a penalty goal scored by the striker Richard Nuñez, after having an exceptional season which saw the club top the general standings table.
 It was the first time that Pachuca won the league title by playing the return match in its home stadium.